top of page

 When I finished, I thanked him again.
 He nodded, started the engine, and that Harley growled to life — deep and smooth.
 Within seconds, he was gone, leaving behind nothing but the echo of that sound and a faint smell of fuel in the cool air.

-I stayed a bit longer, looking at the spot where the bike had been.
+I lingered a bit longer, gazing at the spot where the bike had been.
 Lincoln Cathedral stood behind me, timeless and silent.
 For a moment, the whole scene felt like it belonged in a film.

 Why I Love These Moments